 Summary and Response to Comments – This document summarizes formal, written stakeholder comments as well as those collected at stakeholder meetings and phone calls.
 In each case, the Department responds to stakeholder comments and feedback.

 New! - Final Rule - This link will direct you to the Colorado Secretary of State website.
-From there you will need to click on the link under "Current version"; the Provider Screening Regulation is section 8.125 and begins on the bottom of page 130.
+From there you will need to click on the link under "Current version"; the Provider Screening Regulation is section 8.125 and begins on page 135.

 Provider Resources Page - The Department has created this dedicated web page for revalidation & screening instructions and FAQs.